 PS: As it seems, there was some controversy over one makeover.
 Or “reform,” as it’s called in Before After.

-PS: As one can easily guess, children are usually the ones most receptive of the makeovers.
+PPS: As one can easily guess, children are usually the ones most receptive to the makeovers.
 They should be; they tend to be given secretive loft rooms and the likes of.
 I want a loft room, at my age!